tbhowe/fish_ID_VIT/README.md

 # fish_ID_VIT
-Can we train a visual transformer network to identify fish species?
+Can we train a vision transformer network to identify fish species?

 ## Milestone 1:  Download example images from Google